vbotka/ansible-config-light/docs/source/qsg.rst

    host_vars/srv.example.com/config-light-lighttpd.yml

 * Create *host_vars* with customized variables of the role.
 To speedup the execution let's set the control-flow variables (2-5) to *false* and disable some steps.
 Enable these steps selectively when needed.
 The configuration files of the role will be stored in the directory *conf-light* in the current directory of the playbook (10).
-Set the ownership and permissions of the directories on the cont-roll node so that the user who is running the playbook will be able both read and write the files, and create the directories (7-9) (11-14).
+Set the ownership and permissions of the directories on the control node so that the user who is running the playbook will be able both read and write the files, and create the directories (7-9) (11-14).

 .. code-block:: bash
    :emphasize-lines: 2-5,10